COMMUNITY PROFILE:

 CURRENT REPRESENTATIVE:

 Matthew Harrington, a Republican from Sanford.
+Sen. Harrington is Assistant Senate Minority Leader.
 He has served in the state legislature since being elected in November 2014; he served in the House from 2015-2022.

 A 15-year veteran of law enforcement, Sen. Harrington is a patrol officer for the Kennebunk Police Department.
 Active in his community, Sen. Harrington serves as a board member for the Sanford Mainers baseball team.
 He is also a Freemason and Shriner with the Kora Temple, a member of the Sanford Elks Club and Maine Association of Police, and is a former member of his church’s board of trustees.

-Sen. Harrington serves on the senatorial vote committee, the criminal justice and public safety committee and the energy, utilities and technology committee.
+Sen. Harrington serves on the Senatorial vote committee and on the energy, utilities and technology committee.

 The energy, utilities and technology committee covers energy policy, including energy resources, wind energy development, biomass energy, hydropower, solar energy; efficiency and conservation; electric industry, including supply, transmission and distribution; natural gas industry; telecommunications industry, including telephone, Internet, broadband and cable television services; E-9-1-1; water and sewer utilities, including district charters; Public Utilities Commission; Office of the Public Advocate; Governor’s Energy Office; ConnectME Authority; and Efficiency Maine Trust.